About

 We adhere to the principles of public interest journalism and to the Global Charter of Ethics for Journalists.

-Overall, sources of revenues come from a mix of journalism grants (70%), syndication and partnership with media, editorial companies, civic organisations and research institutes (20%), and training and consultancy (10%).
+Overall, sources of revenues come from a mix of philanthropic grants (25%), syndication and partnership with media, editorial companies, civic organisations and research institutes (55%), training and consultancy (10%), and public project funding (10%).

 You can download FACTA’s latest financial reports and annual reports.